Anxiety in General Clinical Practice

 • What do new algorithms for managing patients with anxiety recommend?

-Of particular importance: 86% of patients with hypertension have vascular cognitive impairment, which is closely linked to anxiety.
+Of particular importance: 86% of patients with hypertension were found to have vascular cognitive impairment, which is closely linked to anxiety.

 Learn how to influence a patient's cognitive and emotional status without going beyond general therapy.